udacity/create-your-own-adventure/english/movie-ripoffs/zoolander/zoolander.md

 "But how did you get here?" you demand irritably, attempting to keep the conversation on track.

 Looking puzzled Hansel continues.
-"Dunno Bro.
+"Dunno.
 I was climbing Mt Vesuvius and I slipped and fell.
 Next thing I was here."
 He pauses for a moment "Oh... epiphany...
 I've never even BEEN to Vesuvius!
 Must be something to do with the pills."

 Excitedly, Hansel rummages through his pockets and hauls out a grubby assortment of colored tablets.